Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Further Discussions and Applications

 \subsection{Application Scenarios}

-$\bullet$ \emph{Distributed Optimization with Decoupling} In some cases, the distributed optimization problems with high-dimensional variables are naturally decoupled, or can be converted to be decoupled via change of coordinates or variables.
+\emph{Distributed optimization with decoupling}: In some cases, distributed optimization problems with high-dimensional variables are naturally decoupled or can be converted to decoupled via a change of coordinates or variables.
 Then, we can separately optimize over the single variable to solve the whole problem.
-For example, consider one version of the linear facility location problems\cite{boyd2004convex}.
-Every agent $i$ keeps its own location $u_{i} \in \mathbb{R}^{n}$ and wants to agree on a point $x \in \mathbb{R}^{n}$ that minimizes the weighted sum of the taxicab distances to all the locations $u_{i}$, $i=1,\ldots,N$, i.e.,
+For example, consider a regularized facility location problem\cite{boyd2004convex,metel2019simple}.
+Every agent $i(=1,\ldots,N)$ owns a location $u_{i} \in \mathbb{R}^{n}$ and aims to agree on a point $x \in \mathbb{R}^{n}$ that minimizes the sum of the weighted taxicab distances to all the locations and a regularizer, i.e.,

-where $w_{i}(i=1,\ldots,N)$ are nonnegative weights.
-Problem~\eqref{problem:facility_location} are decoupled and can be solved by considering a set of subproblems with univariate objectives